Join DAKTARI for a rewarding travel experience and get fully immersed in the South African bush.

 All arrivals and departures are on Saturdays only.
 We can pick you up from the Hoedspruit airport or Hoedspruit town (if you come in with the early shuttle).
 When you arrive, you will first be given a tour and introduction to DAKTARI.
 Then you will have Sunday to relax, catch up on rest and get to know the fellow volunteers.
 Last but not least, you will also have time to prepare for your lessons on Monday.

 To sum up, living and working at DAKTARI is very safe and enjoyable provided you respect the rules of the camp.

 WEEKENDS AND TIME OFF

-On Saturdays you can take a trip into Hoedspruit with Ian.
+On Saturdays, you can take a trip to Hoedspruit with Ian.
 This gives you the opportunity to do any shopping you might need and a chance to get out of the camp for a while.
 There are plenty of great restaurants in town to have lunch at too!

-You can plan an excursion on Sundays if you like, which are your day off.
+You can plan an excursion on Sundays if you like, which is your day off.
 If you are interested in taking a longer break over the weekend (Friday to Sunday), you are welcome to arrange that with our staff.